-You have to freeze the centers.
+So, you have to freeze the centers.
 Don’t refrigerate them.
 That is the only way they survive rolling them in melted chocolate.
 If you have a double boiler, use it!
 They are magic for truffles.
 If not, the bowl on top of a pot method works as well.

 All you need is love.
 But a little chocolate now and then doesn’t hurt.

 © FoodLovePlay.
 All images & content are the sole property of FoodLovePlay.
 Please obtain permission prior to using my images.
 If you would like to republish a recipe, please link back to this post and re-write the instructions in your own words

 Peppermint TrufflesPrint This